 In the late 1930s, Dr. Drever began a series of expeditions based in Illorsuit.
 In 1958 he wrote a charming essay “The Kayakers of Igdlorssuit,” first published in the St. Andrews University Alumnus Chronicle, where he says:

 Nevertheless, he had a local style kayak built for him and learned to manage it and eventually to roll with it.
-And he made good use of it in surveying the forbidding coastal cliffs of the island.
+And he made good use of it in surveying the forbidding coastal cliffs of some parts of the island.

-As a result of his work on Ubekendt Island and in the west of Scotland, Drever was one of a handful of geologists chosen to carry out the first analyses of the moon rocks brought back by the Apollo astronauts.
+As a result of his work on Ubekendt Island and in the west of Scotland, Drever was one of a small group of geologists chosen to carry out the first analyses of the moon rocks brought back by the Apollo astronauts.

 Dr Harald I. Drever on the occasion of a 1971 exhibit by St Andrews University about the moon rocks and the first geological studies made of them.

 And then, in 1959 and thanks to Drever, I had my opportunity to stay in Illorsuit for a while — to meet its people, to observe and to some extent participate in their way of life, and to enjoy the bounty and the beauties of their environment and its scenery.
 Drever had most recently been there in 1957 and so was able to give me photos showing virtually every one of the people I was to meet.
 For reasons of his own, he never did tell me about Kent’s time in Illorsuit so I didn’t get to read “Salamina” until later.
 Some people, including Anna and Johan Zeeb, that Kent had written so much about were still there, still living in Illorsuit.
 Over the years, Johan had also worked with Drever on various geological surveys, both on Ubekendt Island and farther afield.